-The Moravian Church settlement in the southern Jutland town Christiansfeld and the royal hunting grounds in northern Zealand were added to Unesco’s World Heritage List
+The Moravian Church settlement in the southern Jutland town Christiansfeld and the royal hunting grounds in northern Zealand were added to Unesco's World Heritage List over the weekend.

 The Christiansfeld Moravian Church settlement was founded in 1773 as a city to represent the Protestant urban ideal.
 The settlement was constructed around a central church square and was designed in a democratic and egalitarian spirit, including buildings for the common welfare.
 Some of these buildings are still in active use by the Moravian Church community today.